by Jane Brown

 In 1833, he began writing his memoirs, finishing about two years later.
 There was no lack of self esteem about Zerah as he wrote about his life.
 He notes there were others with talents similar to his, but said none matched his abilities.
 Jedediah Buxton, a farmer with remarkable memory, was often mentioned when they were in London.
 Buxton was not living in Zerah’s time, but Zerah believed there was not much comparison.
 There was also Lady Frederica Murray, daughter of the Countess of Mansfield, who was said to have “a certain degree of mental quickness uncommon in her sex and years.”
 She was about Zerah’s age but was not on exhibition, and he never met her.
 He said George Bidder came closest to his own accomplishments, being exhibited after Zerah’s time.
 Zerah saw Bidder perform in 1818, and wrote “he could answer some questions that the American [meaning himself] would not like to undertake; but he was unable to extract the roots, and find the factors of numbers.”

 His book has chapters explaining the rules he used in calculations and examples of the calculations he was able to do in his head.
 It also contains several poems he wrote over the years.

-In 1835, he was appointed Professor of Latin, Greek, French and Spanish languages and English Classical Literature at Norwich University, in Northfield, Vermont, a post he held until his death.
+In 1835, he was appointed Professor of Latin, Greek, French and Spanish languages and English Classical Literature at Dartmouth College, in Norwich, Vermont, a post he held until his death.
 Zerah died of consumption, known today as tuberculosis, on March 2, 1839.
-He is buried in Northfield’s Old Meeting House Cemetery, as is Mary.
+He is buried in Norwich's Old Meeting House Cemetery, as is Mary.